jamesallardice/jslint-error-explanations/message-articles/catch-leak.md

 running execution context's lexical environment is reset to the state it was in before the `catch` block.
 The running execution context is the scope in which the `catch` block occurs.
-This works as stated in all modern browsers but in Internet Explorer 8 and below the identifer of the `catch` block appears to be bound to the running execution context's lexical environment rather than that of the `catch` block.
-The result is that an existing variable with the same identifer will be overwritten with the value of the exception.
+This works as stated in all modern browsers but in Internet Explorer 8 and below the identifier of the `catch` block appears to be bound to the running execution context's lexical environment rather than that of the `catch` block.
+The result is that an existing variable with the same identifier will be overwritten with the value of the exception.
 For an excellent in-depth analysis of this bug see [The "catch" with try...catch][ben] by Ben Alman.